bruceravel/synchrotron_pop_up_book/script.md

 like the one shown at right, which can be used to determine the protein’s structure.

-An (WW ion channel) is a passage through a cell wall that allows only one kind of atom to pass, maintaining a balance of (WW electrolytes) within the cell.
-The (WW potassium ion channel) (lift the diffraction pattern up to see it!) is composed of four copies of a protein linked in a ring.
-When a potassium ion enters the pore at one end of the channel, the proteins change shape in a manner a bit like the paper model shown on the next page.
+An (WW ion channel) allows only one kind of atom to pass through a cell wall, maintaining a balance of (WW electrolytes) within the cell.
+The (WW potassium ion channel) (lift the diffraction pattern up and look beneath to see it!) consists of four copies of a protein linked in a ring.
+When a potassium ion enters one end of the channel, the proteins change shape, like what happens to the paper model when you stretch it.
 This shape change transports the ion to the other side of the cell wall.

 Work performed at NSLS (the predecessor to NSLS-II) on this protein